Manage Signing Keys

 We provide other application security key management capabilities through both our Dashboard and Management API.
 Through the Management API and Dashboard, you can:

-In addition, the Dashboard allows you to view, copy, and download the signing certificates for your application signing keys.
+In addition, you can use the Auth0 Dashboard to view, copy, and download the signing certificates for your application signing keys.
 Additional application signing certificates links are as follows:

-- Rotating your signing key will be subject to a smaller rate limit than other API endpoints.
-To learn more, see Rate Limits: Management API v2.
+Rotating your signing key will be subject to a smaller rate limit than other API endpoints.
+To learn more, see Management API Rate Limits.